Spandana20/MeanGeo/README.md

 This uses [NDFD WSDL](http://graphical.weather.gov/xml/) to get weather information in a MEAN stack application.
 [US Census Geocoder](https://geocoding.geo.census.gov/) converts a US address to lat and long, and  [angular-google-maps](https://angular-ui.github.io/angular-google-maps/#!/) shows a map.

 At first, I thought the US Census Geocoder and angular-google-maps were going to help me learn about WSDLs, but they're not WSDLs.
 The Geocoder thing is a REST API.
-I just smack some URL parameters on the back of URL and do a request, and it responds with some data.
+I just smack some URL parameters on the back of a URL and do a request, and it responds with some nice JSON data.
 With angular-google-maps, it's even simpler.
 It all happens on the client side.
 You just hand it a lat and long and a few other parameters, stick it in a div, and you've got a map.
-You don't even have to mess with the back end.

-The weather thing is a WSDL.
+The weather thing *_is_* a WSDL.
 I had to use a create a SOAP client with the NDFD WSDL XML, and then thread through the responding XML.
 Here's a few references that I found helpful for figuring WSDL out:

 | Description  | Link |
 | ------------- | ------------- |